5l1v3r1/Sonarr-wiki/API/Command.md

 ---

 ### DownloadedEpisodesScanCommand ###
-Instruct NzbDrone to scan the DroneFactoryFolder
+Instruct NzbDrone to scan the DroneFactoryFolder or a folder defined by the path variable

 ##### Parameters ######

-`none`
+Optional:

+`path (string)`